xeokit/xeokit-sdk/CONTRIBUTING.md

 ### Suggesting Enhancements

 We welcome suggestions for new features or improvements.
 To suggest an enhancement:
-- Open an issue on GitHub with a clear and descriptive title.
+- [Open an issue](https://github.com/xeokit/xeokit-sdk/issues) on GitHub with a clear and descriptive title.
 - Explain why the enhancement would be useful.
 - Provide any relevant code snippets or examples.

 ### Check the Checklist

-1. create code
+1. Create/modify the code
-2. update ESDoc comments
+2. If applicable, ensure that the API documentation is up-to-date with your changes;
+   - Edit the ESDoc comments, if neccessary
+   - Run `npm run docs` to regenerate the API documentation
+   - Run `http-server` (or equivalent) and check `./docs` in your browser - see if your documentation updates look OK
-3. update/create TypeScript types
+3. If applicable, ensure that the TypeScript types are up-to-date with your changes
-4. create an example to demo the feature
+4. If you added a new feature, create an example in `/examples` to demonstrate it;
+   - Derive your example by copying a similar existing example
+   - Run `http-server` (or equivalent) and check `./examples` in your browser - see if your example look OK
-5. complete description in PR request, with links to example/docs if relevant
+5. Write a comprehensive description of your contribution in a PR request, with links to example/docs if relevant

 ### Pull Requests